microsoft/FindDevice/README.md

 ## Installation
 The [GitHub releases page](https://github.com/microsoft/FindDevice/releases) has the latest builds for both Windows and Linux.
 Simply download and unzip your desired build and run FindDevice!

+You likely will need to edit your firewall rules to allow FindDevice to work properly.
+It relies on inbound connections to UDP port 5353.

 ## Usage
   FindDevice [options]